eudoxys/loads/README.md

   processing of this large amount of data can be very time-consuming.

 - Some COMstock and RESstock building types have no data in some counties.
-In such cases, a warning is output and a zero dataframe is constructed.
+In such cases, zero loads are provided.
+If logging is set to `DEBUG` a message is output.